Will Applying for Business Funding Affect Your Credit?

 • Requires written/electronic authorization from you

-• Multiple hard pulls of the same type within 30 days usually count as one
+• Multiple hard inquiries of the same type within 30 days usually count as one

-When a lender, broker, or other party "pulls your credit," they are requesting a copy of your credit report from one or more of the three major credit bureaus — Experian, Equifax, and TransUnion.
+When a lender, broker, or other party requests your credit, they ask for a copy of your credit report from one or more of the three major credit bureaus — Experian, Equifax, and TransUnion.
 The report shows your credit accounts, balances, payment history, public records, and other inquiries.

 Every time someone requests that report, a record of the request is added to your file.
 That record is called an inquiry.
 There are two kinds: soft and hard.
 The difference between them is the single most misunderstood thing in personal credit.